Skip to main content

 6.3 Specify the server weight — this is a proportional measure, denotes the share of requests that the server handles.
 If the weights are the same, the servers serve the same number of requests.
 If, for example, there is one server in a group with a weight of "2" and two servers with a weight of "1", the first server will receive 50% of all requests and the other two will each receive 25%.
 The maximum weight value is 256.

-6.4 Optionally, to direct traffic to a server only when other servers in the group are unavailable, check the checkbox Reserve.
+6.4 Optional: To direct traffic to a server only when other servers in the group are unavailable, check the Backup checkbox.

-8. Select query distribution algorithm — Round Robin or Least connections.
+8. Select either Round Robin or Least connections as the query distribution algorithm.

-9. Optional: to enable the method Sticky Sessions and check the box Sticky sessions and select a session ID.
+9. Optional: To enable the Sticky Sessions method, check the Sticky sessions checkbox and select a session ID.
 For APP-cookie ID, enter a cookie name.

-11. Select type accessibility checks.
-Once a group is created, the type of check cannot be changed.
+11. Select the type of availability check.
+Once the group is created, you cannot change the check type.

 12. If you selected the HTTP validation type, specify the request parameters — method, path, and expected response codes.